Uses a bootstrap procedure to generate confidence intervals for the mean colour distance between two or more samples of colours

 a matrix including the empirical mean and bootstrapped

-confidence limits for dS (and dL if achromatic = TRUE
+confidence limits for dS (and dL if achromatic = TRUE), or a data.frame

 Details